weareswat/challenges/1-development/payment_process.md

 ###Next Steps

 1. Read the problem.
-2. Visit our website (invoicexpress.com) and create an account.
+2. Visit our website (https://www.invoicexpress.com) and create an account.
 3. You can use the HipChat channel to discuss the problem at hand or for asking questions.
 4. Solve the problem any way you like, but do the best you can.
 This means you can use any tools.
 5. After you finished we want a demo, at our office, with your process and solution.
 You can use any resources existing in our office (printer/ tv/ flipchart, etc).
-6. The challenge should be delivered until April 4th.
-You have one week to work in your solution.
+6. The challenge should be delivered until **April 4th**.
 7. Have fun!

 ###The Problem